 Figure 3 shows an example of a batch script that incorporates logic to determine when each Test Suite is ready to be run, based on whether the previous Test Suite has completed.
 It also incorporates kicking off multiple legs of an ETL process (two legs, in this illustration).

 First, the script runs the initial ETL process.
 Once that is complete, it runs the Test Suite in QuerySurge that has been set up for that ETL leg.
 It then captures the Scenario Id that is returned (in a variable called %ScenarioId%) and uses that Id with the getScenarioOutcome command to check on the status of that run in QuerySurge.
 The script checks whether the Scenario has started, and once it has, it continues to check on the run status until the Scenario has completed.
 Once the first Scenario is completed, the second ETL process is run.
 Finally, the second Test Suite execution in QuerySurge is executed, which runs the tests prepared for the second ETL leg.

 This example shows how the different commands can be used together to build a comprehensive run script that effectively is incorporated into an ETL process.

-The Command Line API gives QuerySurge significant flexibility and allows QuerySurge integration into a wide range of workflows, from "functional" and regression testing workflows owned by Data Warehouse project teams to daily monitoring workflows owned by Operations teams.
+The Base API gives users significant flexibility, supporting QuerySurge integration into a wide range of execution workflows, from functional/regression data testing workflows owned by Data Warehouse project teams to daily monitoring workflows owned by Operations teams.
 QuerySurge of course keeps results organized with full access to past runs, data drilldown and export, and results reporting.
-Scenarios that are run from the Command Line API appear in the QuerySurge user interface the same as user-initiated runs appear, so all of the data access features are available for these executions.
+Scenarios that are run from the Base API appear in the QuerySurge user interface the same as user-initiated runs appear, so all of the data access features are available for these executions.